 Mission Statement

-Music & Soul offers an alternative way to connect with ourselves and others through music therapy and Reiki.
-Services are oriented to supporting individuals, groups & broader communities.
+Music & Soul offers an alternative way to connect with ourselves and others through Music Therapy, Counselling and Reiki.
+Services are oriented to supporting individuals, couples & broader communities.
 Care is promised to be accessible, innovative, culturally sensitive, trauma-informed, researched, and ethically driven.
-Goals include cognitive, communicative, emotional, social, musical, physical, and spiritual needs.
-Sessions are tailored to meet the specific needs of the recipient(s), meet them where they are at, and give them the resources they need to thrive.
+Sessions are tailored to meet the specific needs of the recipient(s), and give them the resources and interventions needed to thrive.

 The Process